• Skip to primary navigation

 For more information and a complete list of our advertising partners, please check out our full Advertising Disclosure.
 TheCollegeInvestor.com strives to keep its information accurate and up to date.
 The information in our reviews could be different from what you find when visiting a financial institution, service provider or a specific product's website.
 All products and services are presented without warranty.

-One of the big perks of using a 529 plan to save for college is that many states offer a tax deduction for contributions to the plan.
-But, like anything, there are rules that apply.
+One of the big perks of using a 529 plan to save for college is that many states offer tax deductions for 529 plan contributions.
+Other states offer tax credits, and some even will allow contributions to any state's plan (this is called tax parity) But, like anything, there are rules that apply.

 Some states require you to contribute to their state's plan, while other states allow you to take the tax deduction for contributions to any state's plan.
 Finally, there are (sadly) states that don't offer any incentives for contributions.